apr3vau/for-loop/README.md

       (print key))
 ```

+## Usage

+We've not included in any package manager yet, so please clone this repo and use:

+	(asdf:load-system :for-loop)

 ## Clauses

-Some notice:
+Some notes:

-- All suitable verb clauses can be wrote in -ing form
+- All suitable verb clauses can be wrote in -ing form. (uh, except "multiply")
 - We don't provide a variable clause (WITH clause), as using let surrounds will be more clear for reading.
+- We don't provide accumulating support for `FOR*`.
+Use other specialized utilities like `serapeum:with-collector` will be clearer in that case.
 - We support any type of string designator for loop keywords.
+Even lowercased string is ok.
-Using lowercase string is also allowed.
-But we suggest using `KEYWORD` in `FOR`, as `KEYWORD`s have special color in editors, so it will be clearer for reading; and `FOR` has reduced large amout of keywords compared with `LOOP`, so it will not burden you to write extra colons.
+ - But we suggest using `KEYWORD` in `FOR-LOOP`, as `KEYWORD`s have special color in editors, so it will be clearer for reading; and `FOR` has reduced large amout of keywords compared with `LOOP`, so it will not burden you to write extra colons.
 We also produce `KEYWORD`s for loop-keywords in our macro.

 ### Range clause